JuliaLang/julia/doc/manual/arrays.rst

 All operations on sparse matrices are carefully implemented to exploit the CSC data structure for performance, and to avoid expensive operations.

+If you have data in CSC format from a different application or library, and wish to import it in Julia, make sure that you use 1-based indexing.
+The row indices in every column need to be sorted.
+If your `SparseMatrixCSC` ojbect contains unsorted row indices, one quick way to sort them is by doing a double transpose.

 Sparse matrix constructors
 --------------------------